minmus-9/lip/README.md

 spots" have been optimized based on profiling data.

 Passing circular data structures into the core will definitely cause infinite loops.
-Fixing this would have a grave performance impact and so it hasn't been done.
+Fixing this in general would have a grave performance impact and so it hasn't been done.

 The Python GC is the LISP GC and so any LISP circular references should eventually get cleaned up.

-Internal exceptions (wrong #args etc) generate Python exceptions that are handled in the usual Python way; LISP exception handling is very basic (see `trap`) and terrible (see `trap`).
-If there's an error, you *MUST* clear the stack, etc like the REPL in `lcore.py` does.
+Internal exceptions (wrong #args etc) generate Python exceptions that are handled in the usual Python way; LISP exception handling is very basic (see `trap`).
+If there's an error at the python level, you *MUST* clear the stack, etc like the REPL in `lcore.py` does.

 ## API